influxdata/telegraf/docs/PARSING_DATA.md

 ## Timestamp

-To parser a timestamp, at the very least the users needs to specify which field has the timestamp and what the format of the timestamp is.
+To parse a timestamp, at the very least the users needs to specify which field has the timestamp and what the format of the timestamp is.
 The format can either by a predefined Unix timestamp or parsed using a custom format based on Go reference time.